CoinWeek Ancient Coin Series by Mike Markowitz ….

 — Suetonius, The Twelve Caesars, 22.1

-Caligula fell seriously ill in October, 37.
+Caligula fell seriously ill in October, 37 CE.
 After he recovered, his personality (always rather dark) took a decided turn for the worse.
 He became increasingly paranoid, ordering the execution or forcing the suicide of many who were previously close to him.
 He reportedly took special delight in having people tortured to death in his presence.
 As his increasingly bizarre expenditures emptied the treasury, he had wealthy Romans executed in order to seize their assets.
-Nevertheless, Suetonius reports that was devoted and faithful to his fourth and last wife, Milonia Caesonia, “who was neither beautiful nor young.”
+Nevertheless, Suetonius reports that Caligula was devoted and faithful to his fourth and last wife, Milonia Caesonia, “who was neither beautiful nor young”.

 The Death of Caligula

-On 24 January 41, conspirators including Cassius Chaerea, an officer of the Praetorian Guard, stabbed Caligula to death as he left a theatrical performance.
+On January 24, 41 CE, conspirators including Cassius Chaerea, an officer of the Praetorian Guard, stabbed Caligula to death as he left a theatrical performance.
 Caesonia and her young daughter were also murdered.
 The only certainly identifiable contemporary portrait of Caesonia appears on a rare provincial bronze issued by Caligula’s childhood friend, Herod Agrippa I (11 BCE – 44 CE), the Roman client-king of Judaea.

 Collecting the Monster